ElectroSheepH21/ElectroSheepH21/README.md

 - Python

 ### What am I doing?
-- 🔭 I’m currently working on Python projects
+- 🔭 I’m currently working on C++ and Python projects
 - 👯 I’m looking to collaborate on simplified libraries
 - ⚡ Fun fact: I love gifs